programmfabrik/easydb-documentation/content/technical/errors/_index.en.md

 > <a name="authentication_token_expired"></a>Authentication Token Expired (error.user.authentication_token_expired)

-The user is using an authentication token that has expired
+The user is using an authentication token that has expired.
+The authentication token is only used in the password reset process and should not be confused with the session token.

 > <a name="authentication_token_used"></a>Authentication Token Used (error.user.authentication_token_used)